 Get acquainted with the hypnotizing natural phenomenon of waterfalls in Kenya, graciously provided by nature.
 The waterfalls are at their scenic best during rainy phases.
-Some of the most breath-taking natural waterfalls in the country can be found in the Kenyan mountain ranges.
+One can find some of the country’s most breathtaking natural waterfalls in the Kenyan mountain ranges.
 Here are some of the incredible waterfalls that define Kenya’s landscape.

 The scenic falls are one of the highest in Kenya, spans a height of 74 meters, at 2,360 m elevation.
 It lies two miles from Nyahururu town in Central Kenya.
 It’s on the Ewaso Nyiro River, which drains from the Aberdare Mountain Range.
 The falls were discovered in 1883 by a Scottish geologist and naturalist, Joseph Thomson, during his walk from Mombasa to Lake Victoria.
-The breath-taking spectacle can be enjoyed from different viewing points along the rim of the gorge.
+Enjoy the spectacular spectacle from different viewing points along the rim of the gorge.
 The upstream from the falls is one of the highest hippo pools in Kenya.

-Named after Britain’s first proconsul of East Africa, Captain Lugard, the Lugard Falls are in fact rapids where the Galana River vanishes into a rocky gorge so narrow at one part that is impossible to stand astride the cleft with the falls below.
-The falls are located in Tsavo East National Park offer a stunning landscape of white, light gray and pink multi-colored rocks carved over centuries by the water to form incredible shapes.
-During the rainy seasons, the rapids turn to ravage floods and the waterfalls’ sight and roaring sound leaves tourists bewildered.
+Named after Britain’s first proconsul of East Africa, Captain Lugard, the Lugard Falls are rapids where the Galana River vanishes into a rocky gorge so narrow at one part that is impossible to stand astride the cleft with the falls below.
+The falls are located in Tsavo East National Park offer a stunning landscape of white, light gray, and pink multi-colored rocks carved over centuries by the water to form incredible shapes.
+During the rainy seasons, the rapids turn to ravage floods, and the waterfalls’ sight and roaring sound leave tourists bewildered.

-There is a parking area at the falls and visitors can either climb around the eroded rocks or walk down the river to view the rapids.
-The falls plunge into a large pool below where giant crocodiles are rest and lie onto sandbanks.
-Also, less than a kilometer away is a crocodile point, largely populated by crocodiles, hippopotamus, and buffalos.
+There is a parking area at the falls, and visitors can either climb around the eroded rocks or walk down the river to view the rapids.
+The falls plunge into a large pool below where giant crocodiles rest and lie onto sandbanks.
+Less than a kilometer away is a crocodile point, largely populated by crocodiles, hippopotamuses, and buffalos.

-As the name suggests, the falls constitute of 14 consecutive falls, 27 meters deep, and form on the Athi River.
-The spectacular scenery is located in Thika, approximately 65 km North-East of Nairobi off Thika-Garissa Road turning a Makutano junction.
-This attraction provides activities such as boating, fishing, photography, plant identification and bird watching among others.
-During the rainy season, these falls merge to form an immense water torrent with an incredible roaring sound effect.
+As the name suggests, the falls constitute 14 consecutive falls, 27 meters deep, and form on the Athi River.
+The spectacular scenery is located in Thika, approximately 65 km North-East of Nairobi off Thika-Garissa Road, turning to Makutano junction.
+This attraction provides activities such as boating, fishing, photography, plant identification, and bird watching, among others.
+These falls merge to form an immense water torrent during the rainy season with an incredible roaring sound effect.

 Chania Falls (Aberdares)